GunFightingYeti/GunFightingYeti.github.io/README.md

-Project Title
+Project Title:
 DU's Full Stack Developer repository

-Getting Started
+Getting Started:
 All projects are deployed online so there is nothing to download or install.

-Prerequisites
+Prerequisites:
 None

-Built With
+Built With:
 VS Code

-Authors
+Authors:
 Tim Lewis - For all repositories
 Project 1 - Tim Lewis, Doug Fanning, Karina Rivas and David Watson